djflorio/layers-of-love2d/README.md

 For information on installing and running Love2d on your system, refer to the [Love2d website](https://love2d.org/).

 ## Requirements
-Download the following libraries and put them in a top level folder called "vendors".
+Download the following libraries and put them in a top level folder called "lib".
 - bump: https://github.com/kikito/bump.lua
 - hump: https://github.com/vrld/hump